DragunWF/DragunWF/README.md

 Hallo, I'm DragonWF

 Description:
-- I'm a beginner at Python been actively learning about it, I plan on going for computer science in college and after that I plan on going to a coding bootcamp.
+- I'm a beginner at Python and I've been actively learning more about it, I plan on going for computer science in college and after that I plan on going to a coding bootcamp.
 - I hope to be a great programmer in the future!